How I define Public Relations:

 The answer to which hat I most identify with?
 Why, it’s elementary, my dear readers!

-My hat is none other than that of Sherlock Holmes himself, which is actually called a deerstalker hat (creepy!).
+My hat is none other than that of Sherlock Holmes, which is technically called a deerstalker (because that’s not creepy or anything).

 Why, you ask?

-I had just come out of another dull Accounting 240 class, wishing that earning a marketing degree didn’t require me to learn words like “balance sheet” or “accrual.”
-After all, I just wanted to write!
+I had just come out of another dull Accounting 240 class, wishing that earning a marketing degree didn’t require me to learn words like “accrual.”
+After all, I just wanted to write.

 But, alas, the only Coffee Plantation was on the other side of campus – nearly a mile away.